New Romantics (song): Music and lyrics

-"New Romantics" incorporates heavy, pulsating synthesizers.
+"New Romantics" incorporates pulsating synthesizers.
 The song's title is a reference to the New Romantic cultural movement of the late 1970s and 1980s.
 According to Slate editor Forrest Wickman, this reference is also apparent through the song's sonic resemblance to the era's new wave.
-Critic Rob Sheffield of Rolling Stone dubbed "New Romantics" the song that showcases the most authentic tribute to 1980s synth-pop on 1989.
-AllMusic's Stephen Thomas Erlewine similarly considered the track among the few on the album that truly sounds like 1980s pop, specifically "1983 new wave".
-For Corey Baesley from PopMatters, "New Romantics" is where Swift emulates the "indie electro-pop" styles of Scottish band Chvrches.
-While acknowledging the 1980s influences, such as the "coolness" of the 1980 hit "We Got the Beat", music professor James Perone opined that "New Romantics" is musically "more about the pop music of the 21st century" than about the prevailing styles of the New Romantic era.
+Rob Sheffield of Rolling Stone dubbed "New Romantics" the song that showcased the most authentic tribute to 1980s synth-pop on 1989.
+AllMusic's Stephen Thomas Erlewine similarly considered the track among the few on the album that truly sounded like 1980s pop, specifically "1983 new wave".
+For Corey Baesley from PopMatters, "New Romantics" is where Swift emulates the "indie electro-pop" styles of the Scottish band Chvrches.
+While acknowledging the 1980s influences, such as the "coolness" of the 1980 hit "We Got the Beat", the musicologist James Perone opined that "New Romantics" was musically "more about the pop music of the 21st century" than about the prevailing styles of the New Romantic era.